tsunami416604/azure-docs.hu-hu/articles/media-services/previous/media-services-dotnet-configure-asset-delivery-policy.md

         //  Get the Key Delivery Base Url by removing the Query parameter.
 The Dynamic Encryption service will
         //  automatically add the correct key identifier to the url when it generates the Envelope encrypted content
         //  manifest.
-Omitting the IV will also cause the Dynamice Encryption service to generate a deterministic
+Omitting the IV will also cause the Dynamic Encryption service to generate a deterministic
         //  IV for the content automatically.
 By using the EnvelopeBaseKeyAcquisitionUrl and omitting the IV, this
         //  allows the AssetDelivery policy to be reused by more than one asset.
         //